 If you use your car 50% or less for qualified business use (defined earlier under Depreciation Deduction) either in the year the car is placed in service or in a later year, special rules apply.
 The rules that apply in these two situations are explained in the following paragraphs.
-(For this purpose, "car" was defined earlier under Actual Car Expenses and includes certain trucks and vans and electric cars.)
+(For this purpose, "car" was defined earlier under Actual Car Expenses and includes certain trucks and vans.)

 Qualified business use 50% or less in year placed in service.
-If you use your car 50% or less for qualified business use (defined earlier under Depreciation Deduction) in the year the car is placed in service, the following rules apply.
+If you use your car 50% or less for qualified business use, the following rules apply.

-- You cannot take the section 179 deduction. - You must figure depreciation using the straight line method over a 5-year recovery period.
+- You cannot take the section 179 deduction. - You cannot take the special depreciation allowance. - You must figure depreciation using the straight line method over a 5-year recovery period.
 You must continue to use the straight line method even if your percentage of business use increases to more than 50% in a later year.